Centrality measures and the role of non-normality for network control energy reduction: Abstract

 \section{Abstract}

-This paper investigates the problem of controlling a complex network with reduced control energy.
-Two centrality measures are defined, one related to the energy that a control, placed on a node, can exert on the entire network, the other related to the energy that all other nodes exert on a node.
-We show that by combining these two centrality measures, conflicting control energy requirements, like minimizing the average energy needed to steer the state in any direction and the energy needed for the worst direction, can be simultaneously taken into account.
-From an algebraic point of view, the node ranking that we obtain from the combination of our centrality measures is related to the non-normality of the adjacency matrix of the graph.
+Combinations of Gramian-based centrality measures are used for driver node selection in complex networks in order to simultaneously take into account conflicting control energy requirements, like minimizing the average energy needed to steer the state in any direction and the energy needed for the worst direction.
+The selection strategies that we propose are based on a characterization of the network non-normality, a concept we show is related to the idea of balanced realization.